hpfem/hermes/doc/src/about-hermes.rst

-A standard way to use Hermes is to write short C++ user programs that use the functionality provided by the library, but for those who prefer to use a graphical interface, there is `Agros2D <http://hpfem.org/agros2d/>`_.
+A standard way to use Hermes is to write short C++ user programs that use the functionality provided by the library, but for those who prefer to use a graphical interface, the group located at the University of West Bohemia develops a graphical Engineering tool based on Hermes2D:
+`Agros2D <http://hpfem.org/agros2d/>`_.

 .. figure:: img/agros.png